laxmanrathore01/Dinero/README.md

 # MarketPulse

-Stockify is a virtual trading platform designed to provide users with an interactive experience in simulated stock trading.
+MarketPulse is a virtual trading platform designed to provide users with an interactive experience in simulated stock trading.
 With a range of features and risk management tools, Stockify allows users to practice trading in a realistic environment without the risk of losing real money.

 ## 🚛 Features